-Logging Level Output Messages logging Level Information on the subproblem for which an exception was raised by a subordinate solver Details about failure of the PyROS coefficient matching routine logging.
+Logging Level Output Messages logging.
+ERROR Information on the subproblem for which an exception was raised by a subordinate solverDetails about failure of the PyROS coefficient matching routine logging.
 WARNING Information about a subproblem not solved to an acceptable status by the user-provided subordinate optimizers Invocation of a backup solver for a particular subproblem Caution about solution robustness guarantees in event that user passes bypass_global_separation=True logging.INFO PyROS version, author, and disclaimer information Summary of user options Breakdown of model component statistics Iteration log table Termination details: message, timing breakdown, summary of statistics logging.
-DEBUG • Termination outcomes and summary of statistics for every master teasility master as
+DEBUG Termination outcomes and summary of statistics for every master feasility, master, and DR polishing problem Progress updates for the separation procedure Separation subproblem initial point infeasibilities Summary of separation loop outcomes: performance constraints violated, uncertain parameter scenario added to the master problem Uncertain parameter scenarios added to the master problem thus far

-Table 17.5: PyROS solver log output at the various standard Python logging levels.
+Table 17.5: PyROS solver log output at the various standard Python logging lev vels.